Back to blog

 This matters because agents behave differently from simple chatbots.
 A single user request can trigger planning, multiple model calls, database reads, API calls, browser actions, file operations, approval steps, and repeated retries.
 Without cost controls, the team may not know whether a workflow costs cents, dollars, or more until after usage scales.

 The practical answer is to treat each agent workflow like a product unit.
 Define the trigger, expected output, value signal, cost ceiling, human-review rule, and stop condition before production rollout.
 If your team is still choosing the first workflow, use an AI Agent Readiness Assessment before a build sprint.
 Cost governance is easiest when workflow scope, data access, integration depth, and review risk are clear from the start.
+If the same program also includes RAG, copilots, or custom workflow software, compare the FinOps plan with the practical cost drivers in the LLM app development cost guide so model usage, retrieval, integration, evaluation, and maintenance are not budgeted separately.

 Quick Answer: What Should Agentic AI FinOps Track?